-- 1. Connect a CON unit to the matrix using CATx or fiber interconnect cables. - 2.
-Connect the CON unit to the console devices (monitor, keyboard and mouse). - 3.
-Connect the 5VDC power supply units to the CON unit and apply power. - 4.
-Check the basic function of the CON unit by displaying the OSD menu with <'Hot Key'>, <o>. - 5.
+- 1. Connect CON units to the matrix using CATx or Fiber interconnect cables. - 2.
+Connect the CONs unit to the console devices (monitor, keyboard and mouse). - 3.
+Connect the 5VDC power supply units to the CON units and apply power. - 4.
+Check the basic function of the CON units by displaying the OSD menu with <'Hot Key'>, <o>. - 5.
 Connect the source (computer, CPU) to the CPU unit of the extender by using the provided connection cables. - 6.
-Connect the CPU unit to the matrix by using CATx or fiber interconnect cables. - 7.
-Connect the 5VDC power supply units to the CPU units. - 8.
+Connect the CPU unit to the matrix by using CATx or Fiber interconnect cables. - 7.
+If the system is set up as an SDI video matrix, connect the video source directly to the matrix by using interconnect cables (coax, fiber). - 8.
+Connect the 5VDC power supply units to the CPU units. - 9.
 Start the system by applying power to the Matrix.

-Possible Orion XC Setups
+Possible Orion X Setups

-The Orion XC can be set up in a variety of ways to provide the optimum system environment.
+The Orion X can be set up in a variety of ways to provide the optimum system environment.

-A portion of the Orion XC can be configured for single display computers, with another portion for multi-display computers.
+A portion of the Orion X can be configured for single display computers, with another portion for multi-display computers, or even as video matrix.
 The KVM and USB 2.0 support can also be configured.

-Configuration of Orion XC can be performed through the OSD menus, using a keyboard and monitor connected to an extender CON unit.
+Configuration of Orion X can be performed through the OSD menus, using a keyboard and monitor connected to the CPU board or an extender CON unit.
 It can also be configured through a network connection with a computer running the Java Tool, or through the serial interface.